TouK/nussknacker-helm/src/README.md

 Modes
 -----

+The `mode` configuration variable is a convenient umbrella term for the processing mode and engine.
+See [Glossary](https://nussknacker.io/documentation/about/GLOSSARY) for the explanation of these terms.
-By default, the chart runs Nussknacker in `streaming` mode which is configured to deploy scenarios on Flink engine (either installed directly by the chart, or external one).

-It is also possible to run Nussknacker in:
+By default, the chart runs Nussknacker in `flink` mode which deploys scenarios to Flink engine (either installed directly by the chart, or external one).
+It is also possible to run Nussknacker on K8s in `streaming-lite` and `request-response` modes.
+You will need to manually adjust values of the following variables if you use `mode` other than `flink`.

+For:
 * `streaming-lite` mode:
     ```
     nussknacker: